The non-perturbative sides of the Kardar-Parisi-Zhang equation: Functional renormalisation group for the KPZ equation

 The starting point of the FRG is the KPZ generating functional and action, which can be simply obtained following the standard Martin-Siggia-Rose-Janssen-de Dominicis formalism~\cite{Martin73,Janssen76,Dominicis76}, and read~\cite{Frey94}

 where $\tih$ is the response field and $j,\tj$ are the sources, such that functional derivatives of ${\cal Z}$ with respect to them generate the correlation and response functions of $h$ and $\tih$.

-The FRG formalism is a powerful implementation of Wilson's ideas, which is expounded in many textbooks and reviews~\cite{Berges2002,Kopietz2010,Delamotte2012,Dupuis2021}.
+The FRG formalism is a powerful implementation of Wilson's ideas, which is expounded in several lecture notes and reviews~\cite{Berges2002,Kopietz2010,Delamotte2012,Dupuis2021}.
 To achieve the progressive integration of fluctuations, one adds in the functional integral a scale-dependent weight $\exp(-\Delta \mathcal{S}_{\kappa})$, where $\kappa$ is a momentum scale, as